gingerskull/JoyCore-FW/README.md

 - [Adafruit Feather 32u4](https://www.adafruit.com/product/2771) *(not yet tested)*

 > **Note:** Only the SparkFun Pro Micro has been tested so far.
 The other boards are supported in theory but have not been tested by the project maintainer yet.

-For more information on each board, see their official documentation linked above.

 ---